Ke'Bryan Hayes Player Props: Pirates vs. Giants

-The Pittsburgh Pirates, including Ke'Bryan Hayes (.186 on-base percentage in past 10 games, 89 points below season-long percentage), battle starter John Brebbia and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.
+Ke'Bryan Hayes -- with an on-base percentage of .190 in his past 10 games, 80 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the San Francisco Giants, with Alex Wood on the mound, on May 31 at 3:45 PM ET.

-He is looking to bounce back following he struck out four times in his last game against the Mariners.
+He had a hitless showing in his last game (0-for-4) against the Giants.

 Ke'Bryan Hayes Game Info & Props vs. the Giants